philanderson888/flutter/notes/components.md

 This layout has a container holding firstly a central column as a child, and inside the column we have children:Widget[] with containers inside them, and children inside them!

 Not sure if this is the most efficient layout but it works!

+for a very simple way to lay out rows and columns which automatically will scroll beyond the bottom of the page if the content is too long vertically, use [list view](#list-view)

 ```java
 Widget build (BuildContext context) {